MahmoodKhalil57/vitesse-basic-layout/README.md

 # Changes from Vitesse

+- Custom sidemenu (resize screen width to narrow to get option to toggle sidemenu)
 - Custom header
 - Custom footer
-- Custom sidemenu (resize screen width to narrow to get option to toggle sidemenu)
+- Custom layouts
 - Tried my best to only make necessary changes